ucsb/campus-cloud-docs/docs/gcp/security.md

 | Data Access | API calls that read or write data (if enabled) | 30 days default (configurable) |
 | System Events | Automated GCP actions | 30 days default |

-**Admin Activity audit logs cannot be disabled** — an organization IAM deny policy blocks all principals from disabling them.
+**Admin Activity audit logs cannot be disabled** — GCP enforces this at the API level for all projects.
 These logs are your tamper-resistant record of who changed what and when.

 ### Enabling Data Access Logs